learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Fixed string search

 The search string (pattern) is treated as a Basic Regular Expression (BRE) by default.
-But regular expressions is a topic for next chapter.
+But regular expressions is a topic for the next chapter.
 For now, use the `-F` option to indicate that the patterns should be matched literally.
-As a performance optimization, `GNU grep` automatically tries to perform literal search even if `-F` option is not used depending upon the kind of search string specified.
+As a performance optimization, `GNU grep` automatically tries to perform literal search even if `-F` option is not used depending upon the nature of the search string.

 ```bash
 $ # oops, why did it not match?